-Job title: Chair of Contemporary Art Practice & Theory, School of Art, The University of Edinburgh
+Job title: Chair of Contemporary Art Practice & Theory

 Research outputs: Professor Neil Mulholland on Edinburgh Research Explorer

-My research and learning interests in the nonmodern, paragogy and weird materialisms coorespond with three inter-related corporations (Confraternity of Neoflagellants, Shift/Work, Atelier).
+My research and learning interests in paragogy and weirding coorespond with three inter-related corporations (Confraternity of Neoflagellants, Shift/Work, Atelier).

-Each of these corporations is primarily concerned with methodological inventiveness, co-constructing para, 'pata, psuedo and extra-disciplinary methods that systematically re-frame artistic research as an open ended inquiry: a careful, continuous quest driven by curiosity.
+Each of these corporations is primarily concerned with methodological inventiveness, co-constructing para and extradisciplinary methods that systematically re-frame artistic research as an open ended inquiry: a careful, continuous quest driven by curiosity.

 Contemporary art is a parasite; a good host forever seeking an equally good host.
-To these ends, I mostly work collaboratively, forming a distributed corporatus, then adopting shared avatars that have interpretive flexibility.
+To these ends, I almost always work collaboratively, forming a distributed corporatus, then adopting shared avatars that have interpretive flexiblity.

-As a member of the International Art Critics Association, I have long worked as a critic for many international art publications.
-I write for literary and political magazines, the popular press, television, commissioned monographs and artwriting publications and have curated exhibitions as part of international biennials as well as numerous projects at artist-led organisations.
+I have long worked as a critic for many international art publications.
+I still write for literary and political magazines, the popular press, television, commissioned monographs and artwriting publications and have curated exhibitions as part of international biennials as well as numerous projects at artist-led organisations.
 Additionally, I continue to produce original archival research on contemporary art in Britain since the 1970s.

 - 1998, Doctor of Philosophy, History of Art, The University of Glasgow